jpin730/java-some-pizza/README.md

 # Java Some Pizza

-This is a simple Java application that simulates a pizza ordering system.
-It uses JPA and Hibernate to interact with a MySQL database.
+This application simulates a pizza ordering system.
+It uses Java Spring JPA (MySQL) and Java Spring Security.

 ## Prepare database